fuyufjh/GraphicBuffer/README.md

 ```

 Example for API >= 26.
 This repository is NOT needed, because there is an open alternative in NDK [1].
-The example does exactly the same.
+The example does exactly the same thing as the one above.
 ```c++
 // for EGL calls
 #define EGL_EGLEXT_PROTOTYPES